Kong/docs.konghq.com/app/plugins/request-transformer.md

   Plugins: /plugins
 ---

-Transform the request sent by a client on the fly on Kong, before hitting the final server.
+Transform the request sent by a client on the fly on Kong, before hitting the upstream server.

 ---